 - c.
 Written work: An philosophy statement, brief competency statements and aresource collection

 - d.
 Observation: Documented observation of you working with children by a qualified CDA Professional Development Specialist

 At the end of this document is a list of resources to help you with all of these steps.
 When you have completed these steps, you are ready to apply to the Council for the CDA credential assessment by Professional Development Specialist.
 The Specialist will evaluate you based on the type of CDA credential for which you are applying.

 STEPS TO THE CDA CREDENTIAL

-- First talk to your supervisor or your regional Resource Development Specialist (see the resources link at the end of this document) They likely have some CDA credential materials you can view, know local resource people to guide you in the process, and can connect you to the professional development you may need.
+- First talk to your supervisor or your regional Resource Advisor (see the resources link at the end of this document) They may know local resource people to guide you in the process, and can connect you to the professional development you may need.